-The practice assessed risks to patients and staff and carried out a programme of audits as part of a system of continuous improvement and learning.
-There were clearly defined leadership roles within the practice and staff told us they felt well supported.
+The practice carried out a programme of audits as part of a system of continuous improvement and learning.
+There were clearly defined leadership roles within the practice.
+The practice assessed risks to patients and staff however the practice manager was not empowered to take action to mitigate the identified risks which had not been addressed.

-The practice had an accessible and visible leadership team with structured arrangements for sharing information across the team, including holding regular meetings which were documented for those staff unable to attend.
+The practice had a newly appointed manager who provided accessible and visible leadership with structured arrangements for sharing information across the team, including holding regular meetings which were documented for those staff unable to attend.